ManuCiao10/web-scraping-house-discord/README.md

 ## ADD

+-See how to interact with Functions
+-change syntax for check the new how calling the initial function

+-Test Code for 24h
--Compact everything in 1 FILE(the same sintax ofc) -Add random User Agent
+-Compact same sintax
+-Add random User Agent
--Add send message when proxies are getting banned -Clean Code
+-Add send message when proxies are getting banned
 -add payment check discord
 -convert code in software
 -Add only new houses TOOLS and it must run 24/7 and NOT stop